ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 >###### Don’t tolerate broken code.

 Figure 1.4 shows efficient development in action.
 While working on new or updated features we take our code through a series of changes.
 The key milestone at each point is that we have working code.
-Development is taking code through a succession of changes repeatedly going from working state to working state.
+Development is taking our code through a succession of changes repeatedly going from working state to working state.

 We do not tolerate broken code, whenever it is detected, we fix it and immediately return our code to a working state.

 ![The process of development is taking your code through a series of changes from working state to working state](/assets/images/chapter-1/1_4-working-state-to-working-state.png "Figure 1.4:  The process of development is taking your code through a series of changes from working state to working state")
 #### Figure 1.4:  The process of development is taking your code through a series of changes from working state to working state

 You have to understand that the natural state of code is actually a state of being broken.
 It’s almost impossible for anyone to write correct code without testing it.
 That’s because there’s so many more ways for code to be in a broken state than there are for it to accidentally be in a working state.
 We must cause code to be in a working state on purpose.
-In fact, it takes continuous effort and discipline to maintain code in a working state.
+In fact, it takes continuous effort and discipline to maintain our code in a working state.

 >######  The natural state of code is to be broken.

 That’s not to say that code breaks by itself.
-If code works and you don’t touch it, then it won’t just break by itself.
+If code works and you don’t touch it, then it isn't just going to break by itself.
 It’s only when adding new code or editing existing code that we risk breaking it.
 It also doesn’t mean that code that seems to work now won’t be found to be broken in the future.
 Any code can have latent issues waiting to be discovered.

 One key to creating working code is getting _fast_ _feedback_.
 The faster we can go from making a code change, however small, to seeing it work (or not work) the more quickly we can develop working code.
 Through this book, especially in chapters 2, 3 and 4, we’ll create a development pipeline with almost immediate feedback, we’ll also cover many practical ways to avoid broken code.